thomas-gale/mo3d/README.md

 ## progress notes

+### 2024-09-13: thinking about a basic ecs module for scene management.
+- Trying to implement a minimal proof of concept for `SoA` (structure of arrays) `ComponentStore` to hold the state of components.
+- Modified the underlying storage for `Vec` and `Mat` to use `InlineArray` rather than a heap storage.
+This should improve performance.
+I still need to think how to elegantly further improve this ComponentStore with `SIMD` (not sure how to extend `Vec` and `Mat` to use `SIMD` without having problems with wasted space when sizes are not powers of 2 and how to align multiple bits of data)

 ### 2024-09-09: moving to the magic package manager
 - This replaces the `Makefile`
 - The environment setup (installing sdl2) is cached based on a proxy of the local `pixi.toml` file - given the stability of `sdl2` API, this should be adequate.